notpresident35/awesome-learn-gamedev/README.md

 [https://www.gamedesigning.org/learn/game-design-document/ ](https://www.gamedesigning.org/learn/game-design-document/)

-<span style="color: #9900ff;">The Art of Game Design</span> - An essential book on game design, basically mandatory reading for designers
+🟪 The Art of Game Design - An essential book on game design, basically mandatory reading for designers

 Note: there was a direct link here, but now I’m not 100% sure if that upload was legally obtained.
 Look it up yourself :]